 Optical depths calculation control flags

 Like LBLRTM, CLBLM provides the user the ability to turn lines or continuum contribution on or off, scale the individual continua and control weak line rejection.
 By default, all components are included in the optical depth calculations and weak lines rejection is activated.
-The same criteria as in LBLRTM are used for line rejection, i.e., a line is rejected if the optical depth at the line center, 0, is less than some absolute threshold, dptmin, or less than dptfac× cont, where cont is the molecular continuum optical depth at 0 and dptmin and dptfac are user-controlled parameters with internal default values: 2.0 10-4 and 2.0 10-4, respectively.
+The same criteria as in LBLRTM are used for line rejection, i.e., a line is rejected if the optical depth at the line center, 0, is less than some absolute threshold, dptmin, or less than dptfac× cont, where cont is the molecular continuum optical depth at 0 and dptmin and dptfac are user-controlled parameters with internal default values: of zero. , respectively.

-Default settings can be overridden by including the JSON group "od-flags" in the user-directives (Table 9).
+Default settings can be overridden by including the JSON group "od-flags" in the user-directives (Table 11).